c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 **Lead Inquiry**: What view would you taken had you been consulted?

-**Professor Sir Van-Tam**: So had I been consulted I wouldn't have made any distinction between Eat Out to Help Out and any other epidemiological event that brought different households into close contact with each other for the purposes of socialising, eating and consuming alcohol.
+**Professor Sir Van-Tam**: So had I been consulted I wouldn't have made any distinction between Eat Out to Help Out and any other epidemiological event that brought different households into :outline:`close contact` with each other for the purposes of socialising, eating and consuming alcohol.

 The net epidemiological effect, you know, is kind of agnostic to what's on the menu, as it were.
 But I would have said, "This is -- this is exactly encouraging what we have been trying to suppress and get on top of in the last few months".
 So it didn't feel sensible to me.